Quidel Stock Appears To Be Possible Value Trap

 Link: These companies may deliever higher future returns at reduced risk.

-Since investing in companies with low financial strength could result in permanent capital loss, investors must carefully review a company's financial strength before deciding whether to buy shares.
-Looking at the cash-to-debt ratio and interest coverage can give a good initial perspective on the company's financial strength.
-Quidel has a cash-to-debt ratio of 4.52, which ranks better than 66% of the companies in the industry of Medical Diagnostics & Research.
-Based on this, GuruFocus ranks Quidel's financial strength as 8 out of 10, suggesting strong balance sheet.
+Investing in companies with poor financial strength has a higher risk of permanent loss of capital.
+Thus, it is important to carefully review the financial strength of a company before deciding whether to buy its stock.
+Looking at the cash-to-debt ratio and interest coverage is a great starting point for understanding the financial strength of a company.
+Quidel has a cash-to-debt ratio of 4.52, which is better than 66% of the companies in the industry of Medical Diagnostics & Research.
+GuruFocus ranks the overall financial strength of Quidel at 8 out of 10, which indicates that the financial strength of Quidel is strong.
 This is the debt and cash of Quidel over the past years:

 Growth is probably the most important factor in the valuation of a company.
-GuruFocus research has found that growth is closely correlated with the long term performance of a company's stock.
-The faster a company is growing, the more likely it is to be creating value for shareholders, especially if the growth is profitable.
-The 3-year average annual revenue growth rate of Quidel is 66.7%, which ranks better than 96% of the companies in the industry of Medical Diagnostics & Research.
+GuruFocus research has found that growth is closely correlated with the long term stock performance of a company.
+A faster growing company creates more value for shareholders, especially if the growth is profitable.
+The 3-year average annual revenue growth of Quidel is 66.7%, which ranks better than 96% of the companies in the industry of Medical Diagnostics & Research.
 The 3-year average EBITDA growth rate is 176.3%, which ranks better than 99% of the companies in the industry of Medical Diagnostics & Research.